Resident234/php.net/pages/www.php.net_class.datetime.php.md

 2013-03-01T16:15:09+01:00
 2013-03-01T16:15:09+0100

-Both of these strings are valid ISO8601 datetime strings, but the latter is not accepted by the constructor of JavaScript&apos;s date object on iPhone.
+Both of these strings are valid ISO8601 datetime strings, but the latter is not accepted by the constructor of JavaScript's date object on iPhone.
 (Possibly other browsers as well)
 */

 ?>